onaio/js-tools/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

 <!--
-how can we in the most minimal steps repoduce the error/ bug. , when possible please include a code sanbox with the minimal amount of code that repoduces the bug
+how can we in the most minimal steps reproduce the error/ bug. , when possible please include a code sandbox with the minimal amount of code that reproduces the bug
 -->

 **Expected behavior**